effektif/admin-docs/docs/optional.rst

 Note that in the `Pre-flight checklist`, the `Do we know the address of the KDC?` section recommends using the KDC host name instead of the IP address.

-If you have completed the setup described here and the SSO is still not working, please make sure you are accessing the web application from a different machine than the one that runs the Tomcat.
+If you have completed the setup described here and the SSO is still not working, please make sure you are accessing the web application from a different machine than the one that runs the Tomcat server.
-Furthermore, check if the `Integrated Windows Authentication <https://en.wikipedia.org/wiki/Integrated_Windows_Authentication>`_ is activated and the Signavio Workflow system is a trusted service, for instance by adding the address to the local intranet.
+Furthermore, check if `Integrated Windows Authentication <https://en.wikipedia.org/wiki/Integrated_Windows_Authentication>`_ is activated and the Signavio Workflow system is a trusted service, for instance by adding the address to the local intranet.